 12. DO NOT ALLOW A WATER TROUGH NEAR THE ROOF EAVE.
 Keep you tent roof tight by adjusting guy ropes to prevent a rain water trough on the roof near the eaves.
-If there is a water trough near the eaves the canvas will eventually become satutated and a leak is likely.
+If there is a water trough near the eaves the canvas will eventually become saturated and a leak is likely.
 Water in an eave trough will cause the canvas to rot.
 There is no warranty for canvas rot.

 13. STORE YOUR TENT IN A WOOD, PLASTIC OR METAL CONTAINER.
 Mice like to burrow into canvas tents.
 Mice will burrow all the way to middle and make a home the winter.
 As a result, you will require many patches in your tent.